gabrgomes/simple-user-api/README.md

 ### Considerations
 For simplicity this project has some questionable choices that should be mentioned:
 - The terraform module provision all resources on the default VPC.
-- The database is implemented as simple MongoDB instance without authentication and persistence.
+- The database is implemented as simple MongoDB instance with no authentication and no persistence.
+- The task definition is pointing to a image on a public repository that will eventualy stop working at any time.
+In this case you will need to build and publish the image to your own registry.
 - The containers in ECS are configured with public IP adresses to allow image pull from public repositories.
 Ideally you could use private repos on ECR with the necessary security group configurations or use NAT for outgoing connections to the internet.

 ## Monitoring
+The terraform code creates a simple dashboard on Cloud Watch with cpu and memory usage for the services.
 ![image](https://user-images.githubusercontent.com/8647236/203460099-c0187f4f-a0b8-4f28-975d-9f1b370aeb35.png)

+## TODO
+- [x] App
+- [x] Dockerfile
+- [x] Docker compose
+- [x] Deploy AWS
+- [x] HA
+- [x] Monitoring